-We received funding from HUD’s Neighborhood Stabilization Program and the Coutny of Maui Affordable Housing Fund and are in the ongoing process of acquiring foreclosed homes.
-The funds from these programs allow us to acquire, rehabilitate and sell foreclosed homes to qualified homebuyers who have completed the 4 Step program.
-We recently completed building 12 new affordable homes in the Kahoma Residential Subdivision and sold them to income qualfied buyers.
+NHOM received funding from HUD’s Neighborhood Stabilization Program and the County of Maui Affordable Housing Fund.
+The funds allowed NHOM to acquire, rehabilitate, build and sell homes to qualified homebuyers who have completed the 4 Step program.
+We recently completed building 12 new affordable homes in the Kahoma Residential Subdivision and sold them to income qualified island buyers.

 It is most important that you work on completing our 4 Step Program so that you can be added to our list of qualified homebuyers.
-Once your name has been added to our qualified homebuyer list and units become available then you will be able to participate in our homebuyer selection process.
+As units become available you will be able to participate in our homebuyer selection process.
 You must meet the income qualifications for the particular unit you are interested in purchasing.

 Nā Hale O Maui 4 Step Program for Affordable Housing includes the following:

 Step 2.
 Get a pre-qualification or pre-approval letter from your lender

 Work with any lender of your choice for this step, keep on mind they may not be an approved lender.
 The following lending institutions have reviewed our ground lease and are willing to provide competitive loans secured by mortgages on leasehold real estate property.

 Step 3.
 Attend a homebuyer education financial workshop

 You may attend a Homebuyer Educational Financial workshop before you attend our next homebuyer seminar or before obtaining a pre-qualification or pre-approval letter.

-Workshops are being offered by 2 different organizations.
+Workshops are being offered by three different organizations.
 Classes may have been rescheduled due to the COVID19 situation.